georgiee/angular-workshop-skipbo/docs/challenges/03-routing/challenge.md

-# Routing
+# Challenge: Routing

-## Your challenge
-You are in this branch to start: `workshop/03-routing-start` and you should see the following screen.
+You are in this branch to start: `workshop/03-routing-start`.

+## Code Changes
+You should see the following screen.
 ![](start.png)

 That's basically where we stopped in the last challenge but I made some additions.
 You actually see only one visual change: There is a footer with some links which are not working.
 In the sources you will notice some new components mainly to be displayed as pages (like Gameover, Rulebook etc).

 I also extended the `PlayerService` and `GameService` to build a bridge to the `Skipbo Core` I prepared for the workshop which included the whole game logic to play the game without any visual representation — that's what we are building here 💪 If you are interested in how I implemented the Skip-Bo Core you can checkout the sources (bundled in the workshop) after the Workshop and also ask me questions anytime.

+---

+## Your challenge
 In the past two challenges we created something that already felt like a card game, it's now time to make it an game application by providing different pages where the user is welcomed, where he can read the rules, configure and start a game.
 Of course the actually playing and a gameover page should also be included.

-You have 4 tasks to complete in this challenge:
+The task you will work on:

 + Task 1: Install Routes
 + Task 2: Lazy Loading